 Ideal Home Setting- Fenced yard.
 Having a family member home part of the day or a dog walker in place is preferred.
 Having another friendly small dog in the home.
+Brie finds comfort being around another friendly dog.
+If not other dog is in the household, it is best that the applicant works from home or part-time to avoid the added stress Brie would feel being alone.

-Sweet Brie is a toy poodle who is 3 years old and weighs only 6 pounds.
+Sweet Brie is a toy poodle who is 3 years old and weighs8 pounds.
 Brie has a gentle nature and is a very quiet little girl.
 She feels more secure when she is near her person so will follow you from room to room.
 When she is sitting on your lap and looks up at you, you would think that her whole world revolves around you!

 Brie really likes other dogs.
 She wags her tail and dances around other dogs.
 She will lay next to them and has learned how to play.